 Hispanic NPC: You're that guy from Midget Fuckers 22 I know it!

-Redneck NPC: That toilet cleaner's got me real messed up!
-Other Redneck: You're acting like I'm interested.
+Redneck NPC: Man, that toilet cleaner's got me real messed up!
+Other Redneck: You're acting like I'm interested, which I ain't.

 Hispanic NPC:[After crashing into the protagonist.]
 Is it wrong how turned on I am?

 You don't even have to be pushing the button to get some hilarity out of Michael.
 Several of his quotes after wrecking into somebody are pure comedy gold.

 Michael:HEY!
 I LIKE THIS CAR!!!
 Michael: OH, YOU SCREWED UP MY CAR!
 Michael: "Youfool!"
 Michael: "You entitled piece of shit!"

 Trevor: I just hope that BROKE YOUR GODDAMN NECK!!
 Trevor:THAT WAS ENTIRELY YOUR FAULT!
 Trevor: YOU HIT ME!
 Trevor: I'm making a personal injury claim!!!!!

 Trevor (Running over an animal): The Apex Predator in action.

 A player once had Franklin take Trevor to a movie and had accidentally started a fist fight.
 Trevor's response?
 Startshooting people.

 The same thing happened to another player in a bar.
 Trevor's response?
 An LMG.